ehenon/LastSetlistify/README.md

 ## Alternatives 👀
 As explained above, this project allows you to automatically generate Spotify playlists from the latest setlists of your favourite artists.
 That being said, this is a Node.js script only, and not a real web or mobile application.
 So it's intended for a more development-oriented audience (to adapt it, or to run it automatically every week, with a time-based job scheduler for example).

 The interest of this project lies essentially in the **automation** of playlist creation.
-Apart from the authentication part, the user has nothing to do.
-All his favourite live artists are browsed and processed by the program without any action on his side.
+The user has nothing to do, all his favourite live artists are browsed and processed by the program without any action on his side.

 If you want to create Spotify playlists from setlists **manually**, web and mobile applications already exist and are much more suitable for a non-developer audience:
 - [Setify](https://setify.co/) web app